Hand AI the kingdom.

 Can AI agents see my raw secrets?

-No. Agents receive encrypted temp files that auto-delete in 60 seconds.
+No. Agents receive a one-time source command pointing at an encrypted temp file that self-deletes the moment it's sourced (with a 120-second hard timeout if it never is).
 The raw value never enters the AI context.
-Commands like --raw and load are hard-blocked for agent callers.
+Bulk-export variants like --raw, load, and export are hard-blocked for agent callers.

 How is this different from 1Password or Bitwarden?